codingwatermelon/codingwatermelon.github.io/_posts/2022-02-06-how-to-make-a-discord-bot.md

 6. **Create scripts to process files**
     - These scripts exist on the Raspberry Pi rather than within the Docker container.
     - [This script](insert script) is used to start the Docker container upon reboot.
     - [This script](insert script) is used to monitor a directory for new files created by the app.
-This will look for .mp3 files created by the !play and !save commands as well as .txt files created by the !tts command and process them accordingly.
+This will look for .mp3 files created by the /play and /save commands as well as .txt files created by the /tts command and process them accordingly.
 It will also queue them if people request multiple songs or tts.
     - These scripts will need to be run automatically, so I made cronjob tasks to start them in the morning.
+        - See [this site](https://crontab.guru/) to help configure your cronjobs

 ---